opipari/DeepRobWeb/syllabus.md

 No code can be communicated, including verbally.
 Explicit use of external sources must be clearly cited.

 ## Discussion Forum

-The [Ed Stem](https://edstem.org/us/courses/31008/discussion/){: target="_blank" rel="noopener noreferrer"} discussion forum is available for discussion of course materials including lectures and projects.
-This forum will be shared across course offerings at the University of Michigan and the University of Minnesota. <b>Students are not required to participate, use or join the Ed Stem forum.</b> Students may opt-in to join the forum using this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSelLeqIUKBxQvqqp6LFs2fSYfzy9D_QCcvtXc302hnm6oF1EA/viewform?usp=sharing){: target="_blank" rel="noopener noreferrer"}.
+The [Piazza](https://piazza.com/class/lq4hdf23jvhp1/){: target="_blank" rel="noopener noreferrer"} discussion forum is available for discussion of course materials including lectures and projects. <b>Students are not required to participate, use or join the Piazza forum.</b>

-<b>Any discussion of quizzes and verbatim code on the Ed Stem forum must be posted privately.</b>
+<b>Any discussion of quizzes and verbatim code on the Piazza forum must be posted privately.</b>